department-of-veterans-affairs/vets-website/_vre/apply-vre.md

 ---
-title: How to Apply for VR&E
+title: How to Apply for VR&amp;E
 template: 4-action-page
 ---